Social Care (Local Sufficiency) and Identification of Carers Bill

 Groups Affected

-• Disabled people: Will benefit from potentially improved access to social care services tailored to their needs.
+- Disabled people: Will benefit from improved access to social care services, potentially enabling greater independence and participation in work/education.

 Powered by nyModel